What Does Quitting Drugs Cold Turkey Mean?

 As mentioned above, the type of drug you are addicted to will play a role in your path to sobriety.
 For example, alcohol withdrawal could include seizures, tremors, and hypothermia.
 25% of patients even develop hallucinations.
 Opiate withdrawal usually presents itself in flu-like symptoms and can leave patients prone to infections.

 The severity of withdrawal symptoms often correlates with the severity of the addiction.
-In the case of barbiturates and benzodiazepines, the withdrawal is usually mild but can be severe in chronic users.
+People often ask, how long do withdrawals last?
+It depends, but symptoms can drag on for weeks.
+In the case of barbiturates and benzodiazepines, barbiturate and benzo withdrawal symptoms are usually mild but can be severe in chronic users.
 Severe symptoms include seizures and the breakdown of muscle tissue, infecting the blood.

 Co-Existing Conditions